7 Summer Fundraising Ideas That Actually Work

 Before organizing a swim-a-thon, assess your capacity.
 What’s the size of the pool you will be using?
 How many swimmers can it comfortably fit?
 Could you organize several races throughout the day and then end with a race between all the winners?

-Make sure that all of your participants come appropriately dressed (swimsuit, goggles, bathing cap, towel) in order to participate.
+Ensure your participants are appropriately dressed (swimsuit, goggles, bathing cap, towel) to participate.
 If you have the time, get corporate sponsors to donate these or pay for them in exchange for logos displayed on those items.

 Since swim-a-thons are essentially based on the peer-to-peer fundraising concept, you need to encourage your participants to actively collect pledges from their network, and provide them with all the support they need to do that.